Student Code of Conduct and Title IX

 c) A College Judicial Board hearing is an administrative hearing.
 Though the rules of evidence do not apply, the preponderance of the evidence standard (what’s more likely than not) is used in the judicial process.

 d) In a matter involving more than one Accused Student, the Judicial Board may permit, at its discretion, an individual hearing for each Accused Student.

-e) The Accused Student has the right to be accompanied by one advisor of his/her own choosing and at his/her own expense.
+e) The Accused Student has the right to be accompanied by one advisor of their own choosing and at their own expense.
 The advisor may be an attorney.
 An advisor’s role is limited to advising the Accused Student directly.
 An advisor is not permitted to participate directly in the hearing.

 f) A request to reschedule a Judicial Board hearing must be completed 24 hours prior to the scheduled time of the hearing and will only be considered for just cause.
-Just cause will be determined by the Vice President for Student Services or his/her designee.
+Just cause will be determined by the Vice President of Student Services or their designee.

 - a) A hearing is normally conducted in private.

 b) There shall be a record created of all hearings.
 The record shall be the property of the College.